 So, yup, if a web client is talking directly for Firebase, there is no way to hide your database credentials at all, and you must rely on the security rules to prevent all the bad things.
 You can “do a little more” beyond the security rules, for example, you can:

-You might also find some articles such as How to Keep Your Firebase Project Safe and Secure from everyone.
+There are some articles with security tips floating around the web, including How to Keep Your Firebase Project Safe and Secure from everyone.

 After browsing the guides, reading about the fundamentals, doing a quick start or code lab, and maybe watching some introductory videos, you will be ready to create a Firebase project of your own from scratch.